abelardopardo/ontask_b/docs_src/Scenarios/scenario_03/index.rst

 .. admonition:: Steps

-   1. Create a new workflow (click in the *New Workflow* button in the home page of the tool).
+   1. Create a new workflow (click on the *New Workflow* button in the home page of the tool).
 Introduce a name and a description (optional) for this workflow.

    #.
 Open the newly created workflow by clicking its name.
 A page titled *Workflow Details* will be shown.

    #.
-The page says that there is no data uploaded yet, and to upload it you need to click in the *Dataops* link either at the bottom of the text or at the context menu at the top.
+The page says that there is no data uploaded yet, and to upload it you need to click on the *Dataops* link either at the bottom of the text or at the context menu at the top.

    #.
 A new page titled *Upload/Merge* appears.
 Select the option *CSV Upload/Merge* and follow the instructions to upload the :download:`CSV file <scenario_03_data.csv>` (select all the columns to upload)